-The subject property comprises a converted flat which forms part of a former detached villa now converted into three residential units.
-It is assumed that all necessary Local Authority consents and approvals have been obtained for the formation of the subject property and appropriate documentation, including Building Warrants and Completion Certificates have been issued.
-If any works did not require consents, then it is assumed they meet the standards required by the building regulations or are exempt.
+The property has been converted to form its present layout.
+It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
+If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.